ZhiyuanArbin/ChannelManagerArchitecture/README.md

 The architecture is divided into distinct control and data planes to ensure separation of concerns and efficient resource utilization.

 * **Control Plane:** Responsible for managing control-related tasks, such as setting hardware parameters and initiating testing sequences.
+The control plane:
+  * Manages callback execution for subscribed channels through CallbackControlTask instances
+  * Maintains a registry of callback functions for each subscribed channel
+  * Processes notification of new data from the data plane
+  * Executes callback functions in response to data events

 * **Data Plane:** Responsible for maintaining a central data table of channel information and processing data received from the hardware.
 The data plane:
-    * Manages a comprehensive table containing up-to-date measurements (voltage, current, dv/dt, etc.) for all subscribed channels.
+  * Manages a comprehensive table containing up-to-date measurements (voltage, current, dv/dt, etc.) for ALL channels
-    * Continuously receives and processes data from the M4 core through a dedicated thread.
+  * Continuously receives data from the M4 core through a dedicated thread
+  * Processes raw data for ALL channels through various data tasks (filtering, fitting, calculations)
-    * Provides access to current channel data values through getter methods.
+  * Provides access to current channel data values through getter methods
-    * Triggers callbacks when measurements meet defined conditions.
+  * Only notifies the control plane when new data is available for subscribed channels

 ### 4. Asynchronous Communication and Callbacks